SimonBerlendis/Company-Name-Mapping/README.md

 This project contains a spreadsheet with 5000 raw company names.
 The result should be a map of the company names to their common entity or to a list of common entities.

-Jupiter notebooks is used here as fully-documented proof-of-concept documents.
+Jupyter notebooks is used here as a fully-documented proof-of-concept.